HuaxinChame/migrate-project/commandLines.md

 							migrate-branch3

-## If only use `git push -u --all` command line to push your branch, you will find, sometimes you can not use old the branch cover to your new.
-Then must add an another option in the command line `--force`
+## If only use `git push -u --all origin` command line to push your branch, you will find, you can use old master cover to your new master.
+Must add an option in the command line `--force`